From Continual Learning to SGD and Back: Better Rates for Continual Linear Models: Reductions: From Continual Linear Regression to Kaczmarz to SGD

 \section{Reductions: From Continual Linear Regression to Kaczmarz to SGD}

-Previous work established connections between continual linear regression and the Kaczmarz method in the realizable case \citep{evron2022catastrophic}.
-We revisit these connections pedagogically to ensure our paper is self-contained.
-Importantly, this leads to novel links between continual learning, the Kaczmarz method, and SGD on special functions (Schemes~\ref{proc:regression_to_convergence},\ref{scheme:kaczmarz},\ref{scheme:sgd}), allowing us to improve the rates for continual and Kaczmarz methods by analyzing the last iterate of SGD algorithms instead.
+Prior work has drawn connections between continual linear regression and the Kaczmarz method \citep{evron2022catastrophic}, which we revisit pedagogically to keep the paper self-contained.
+Importantly, this leads us to a {novel} reduction between the (block) Kaczmarz method and SGD on special functions (\cref{scheme:kaczmarz,scheme:sgd}).
+As illustrated in \cref{fig:regression_reductions}, this analytical flow allows us to improve the rates for continual and Kaczmarz methods by analyzing the last iterate of SGD instead.